mani1911/cnn-rate-distortion/Readme.md

 ```bash
 python3 cnn-rate-distortion --task test --model_name [model name] --data_name [dataset name] --batch_size [imgs per batch] --loss_type [function] --width [CTU width] --height [CTU height] --levels [num QPs] --archive_dir [output dir] --test_data [path to test dataset]
 ```

-## Acknowledgements
-This work was co-supported by the  [Engineering and Physical Sciences Research Council](https://epsrc.ukri.org/) of the UK, through an [iCASE](https://epsrc.ukri.org/skills/students/industrial-case/intro/) studentship in collaboration with the [School of Electronic Engineering and Computer Science](http://eecs.qmul.ac.uk/), [Queen Mary University of London]([qmul.ac.uk/](https://www.qmul.ac.uk/)).

-## Contact
-If you have any general doubt about our work or code which may be of interest for other researchers, please use the [issues section](https://github.com/bbc/cnn-rate-distortion/issues).
-Alternatively, drop us an e-mail at [maria.santamaria@bbc.co.uk](mailto:maria.santamaria@bbc.co.uk).